 Harris warned the incentive driving the companies rolling out the technology risked dramatically swelling such negative impacts.

-"The number one thing that is driving Open AI or Google behavior is the to actually achieve market dominance," he said.
+"The number one thing that is driving Open AI or Google behavior is the race to actually achieve market dominance," he said.

 In such a world, he said, "governance that moves at the speed of technology" is vital.